Gaddang people

-The Gaddang are indigenous to a compact geographic area; the theatre for their history is an area smaller than one-half million hectares (extreme distances: Bayombong to Ilagan=120 Km, Echague to Natonin=70 Km).
-The population collectively comprises less than one-twentieth of one percent (.0005) of the Philippines' population.
+The Gaddang are indigenous to a compact geographic area; the stage for their story is an area smaller than Metro Manila — about three-quarters of a million hectares.
+Distances between major population centers: Bayombong to Ilagan=120 km, Echague to Natonin=70 km.
+The living population collectively comprises less than one-twentieth of one percent (.0005) of Philippines inhabitants, and shares their 0.25% of the nation's land with Ifugao, Ilokano and others.